The European market potential for tropical frozen fruit

-Use of tropical frozen fruit in the UK is stimulated by the increasing consumption of smoothies.
-The retail segment is almost fully dominated by private label brands, as there is hardly any independent brand with a significant market share.
-As a result, innovation in the shelves comes from private label brands, such as ready-to-blend mixtures by Love Smoothies and Pack’d.
+Consumption of tropical frozen fruit is driven to a large extent by the consumption of smoothies in the United Kingdom.
+The retail segment is almost entirely dominated by private label brands, as there is hardly any independent brand with a significant market share.
+As a result, innovation in the shelves comes from the private label brands, such as “ready to blend” mixtures by Pack’d.
 The British retail chain Waitrose has also developed LoveLife smoothie mixtures in cooperation with frozen food company Ardo UK.
-In light of the small participation of independent brands in food retail, it is rather striking that one of the most known smoothie brands in Europe, Innocent, is from the United Kingdom, although it is also the leading brand in British food retail as well.

-- See our study on market statistics and the outlook for processed fruit and vegetables for more information about general trade developments within the European processed fruit and vegetables sector.
+- See our study on demand for processed fruit and vegetables for more information about general trade developments within the European market.

 4. Which trends offer opportunities on the European tropical frozen fruit market?

 Healthy and unprocessed food is very popular amongst European consumers.
 They increasingly demand healthy and plant-based foods that are convenient, such as smoothies for breakfast and small or in-between meals.
 There is an increasing demand for non-dairy, vegan, convenient and easy-to-prepare food.
 High food inflation reduced the purchasing power of European consumers in 2022 and 2023, which is a trend that generally favours increased consumption of frozen fruit.